inxilpro/node-app-root-path/README.md

 ## How It Works (under the hood)

-> No need to read this unless your curious—or you run into a (very unlikely) case where the module does not work as expected.
+> No need to read this unless you're curious—or you run into a (very unlikely) case where the module does not work as expected.

 This module uses two different methods to determine the app's root path, depending on the circumstances.